SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-14-chatgpt-vs-peer-review.md

 ## Today's example

-Now, you might understand that here at Ch&acirc;teau Weekend we have a somewhat jaundiced view of these Large Language Model gizmos, and their tendency to hallucinate.
-(Best take
-heard: even when they're right, it's by accident since they have no notion of truth.
+Now, you might understand that here at Ch&acirc;teau Weekend we have a somewhat jaundiced view of these Large Language Model gizmos, and their tendency to hallucinate. <sup id="fn1a">[[1]](#fn1)</sup> (Best take heard since then: even when they're right, it's by accident since they have no notion of truth.
 So they're _always_ hallucinating, nonstop.)

 Today's example comes from a [LinkedIn](https://www.linkedin.com/) post by an academic named